 top of page

-The Planned Duration of Stay for your Spouse
+1. The Planned Duration of Stay for Your Spouse

 In other cases, the spouse is ready to leave it all and accompany the student to Canada and remain in Canada for the duration of their studies.
 In this situation, a work permit may be more appropriate.

-As a student, you are required to show a minimum total of your tuition fees, living expenses & transportation cost to Canada.
-For example, a student coming for a one-year $20,000 program with an average transport cost of $2000 plus a required living expense of $10,000 minimum, you are looking at a total of $32,000 CAD to start.
+As a student, you are required to show a minimum total of your tuition fees, living expenses & transportation costs to Canada.
+For example, a student coming for a one-year $20,000 program with an average transport cost of $2000 plus a required living expense of $20,635 minimum, you are looking at a total of $42,635 CAD to start.

 If the duration of your program is more than one year, this cost goes up.
 When adding a spouse to accompany you on a visit or work permit, you also have to include the cost of their living expenses for the duration of their stay as well as their transportation cost.
 The minimum cost required by IRCC for an accompanying spouse on a work permit is an additional $4000 in living expenses plus travel costs.
 This could be less if the spouse is coming just for a visit and will not remain in Canada.

-In an application for a study permit, applicants their re required to show ties to their home country.
+In an application for a study permit, applicants are required to show ties to their home country.
 Ties sometimes include( but are not limited to) Family, Business, Employment, Landed assets, and Financial Assets.

 It is important that you have enough ties to show for yourself and your partner if applied together as this would be accessed independently for each applicant.
 A spouse who is coming on a visiting visa could still be one of your ties to your home country if he plans to return after the short visit.